 Equitable School Facilities

-Today’s challenges require our public school facilities to meet new demands:
+Today’s challenges require our public school facilities to meet several demands:

 Why School Facility Infrastructure Matters: Equity & Adequacy